To view the Guild Annual Report 2020 please select the Governance tab below and then go to the Guild Governance Downloads

-Apply for Assistance
+Apply for help

-Introducing the Guild of Benevolence
+What is the Guild of Benevolence?

 Making regular grants to supplement a very low income.